gus33000/UUPMediaCreator/README.md

 - UUPMediaConverterCli: Allows you to convert a downloaded UUP update for Windows Desktop into an usable ISO image to use in last decade DVD reader or simply mounted.
 - An experimental UWP front end is also provided, but is not the main focus for now.

+## Credits and Acknowledgements

+- Rafael Rivera (@WithinRafael - https://github.com/riverar) for being a strong supporter of this project and a few contributions
+- Lucas (@thebookisclosed - https://github.com/thebookisclosed) for a lot of important contributions to this project including the AppX code for Nickel and beyond

 ## Supported features by OS

 | Feature                                                                                  | Windows | Linux  | macOS  |